(Incomplete: max_output_tokens)

 How long are casserole leftovers good for if they contain meat or poultry?

 Usually 3 to 4 days, assuming proper cooling and storage.
-Meat and poultry casseroles should not be left out at room temperature for long before refrigeration.
+Meat and poultry casseroles should not sit out at room temperature for long before refrigeration.

 Can I eat casserole leftovers on day 5?